The Zakat Foundation: Programs

 Health Care - Zakat Foundation of America and its partners support community health and nutrition education initiatives using local resources.
 To address the overwhelming need for doctors and health care in Kenya, mobile clinics open throughout the country for a few weeks at a time, making well visits, immunizations, simple medical treatment and doctor referrals accessible to more than 2,700 people every year.
 In Palestine, they provided $2.7 million in medical aid since 2015, in Mali, they sponsored six medical facilities with essential supplies, and also offered medical benefits to over 8,000 individuals through sponsored clinics.

 Ramadan – During Ramadan in 2015 they served 600,000+ beneficiaries in over 35 countries with fresh, hot iftar meals for disadvantaged communities and also gave Eid al-Fitr gifts such as toys, backpacks and new outfits to poor and refugee children.

 Udhiya / Qurbani – During Udhiya of 2015 they distributed meat from freshly sacrificed livestock to over 33,000 families across the world.

 Sadaqa Jariyah – This concept of "perpetual charity" translates into long-term development and the construction of mosques, schools, water wells and other resources that benefit a community long after the initial outlay of funds.
 In 2015, water wells and handpumps were installed in communities at risk from water scarcity to benefit close to 3 million people worldwide.

 Winter Kits – More than 23,000 kits were distributed in 14 countries around the world in 2015, providing coats, jackets, shawls, hats, gloves, scarves, and boots.

 Aqeeqah – In 2015, 15,000 beneficiaries celebrated the birth of a child through aqeeqah (religious celebration of a child birth), receiving 300 shares of high-quality livestock whose meat was distributed in Ghana, Mali, and Bangladesh.

+Orphan Care: Zakat Foundation of America established its orphan sponsorship program in 2002.
+Zakat Foundation of America has supported more than 634,000 orphans in 15 countries.
+The sponsorship provides food, education, hygiene, health care and other urgent aid to the sponsored child.

+In 2004, it opened two orphanages in Pakistan.
+In 2016, it opened the Muhammad Ali Safe House in Gaziantep, Turkey, for orphans and guardians.

+It won the 2022 Platinum Hermes Awards for the #ChooseWithLove orphan sponsorship rebranding campaign and was featured in FORBES Magazine for innovative human-centric approach.
+The campaign “reimagines” orphan sponsorship; it removed photos from the orphan selection process to eliminate colorism and age bias, as Zakat Foundation of America noticed children in its program were not being sponsored as quickly because of their skin tone, gender and age.